ArnaudDroitLab/LD-annot/README.md

 ## Citing LD-annot
-Prunier J., Lemaçon A., Bastien A., Jafarikia M., Porth I., Robert C and Droit A. _submitted_. **LD-Annot**: a bioinformatics tool to automatically provide annotations for genes in linkage disequilibrium with candidate SNPs.
+Prunier J., Lemaçon A., Bastien A., Jafarikia M., Porth I., Robert C and Droit A. **LD-Annot**: a bioinformatics tool to automatically provide annotations for genes in linkage disequilibrium with candidate SNPs. _Frontiers in Genetics 2019_

 ## Implementation and requirements